khoitnm/practice-spring-grpc/README.md

 You can import the whole project with all modules into your IDE, or you can import some modules separately.

 1.  `common-grpc`: The common code related to gRPC which can be reused in other projects.
+At this moment, it just contains the common dependencies for other grpc server modules (such as `pro01-simple-grpc` & `pro02-error-handler`).

 2. `grpc-resource`: Declare the grpc servers in *.proto file.